 A Guest Post with Kathy Gordon Dear Hand in Hand, My child is having serious aggression issues at school.
 She’s been acting out a lot.
 Her teachers tell me she throws tantrums and she cries loudly when she gets … Continue reading

-Listen Launch Post: Day 8 In the last of our series of Listen Launch Posts, Patty Wipfler talks about how children’s deep down fears can erupt in patterns of aggression and how releasing those fears comes through a loving and supportive … Continue reading
+What is Hand in Hand Parenting?: Day 8 In the last of our series of Listen Launch Posts, Patty Wipfler talks about how children’s deep down fears can erupt in patterns of aggression and how releasing those fears comes through a … Continue reading

 “I hate you!”
 “You are so mean!”
 “You don’t love me!”
 A kick, as you attempt to draw close and maintain some level of order.
 A scratch, as you reach out to hug.
 Hitting and a screaming battle as you order … Continue reading